is-leeroy-jenkins/Mathy/README.md

 ## 📦 Overview

-**Mathy** is a Python library wraps sklearn functionality to streamline machine learning workflows.
-It provides a clean abstraction over clustering algorithms, preprocessing tools, and classification/regression models with custom wrappers, error handling, and diagnostic tools.
+**Mathy** is a clean abstraction over clustering algorithms, preprocessing tools, and classification/regression models with custom wrappers, error handling, and diagnostic tools for machine-learning workflows.
 Mathy targets professionals in data science and analytics who require reusable, robust, and interpretable tools for building intelligent models—especially within government and research domains.